 Discovery of management data mechanism allows MnS consumers to discover what management data can be produced by the 3GPP management system without direct involvement of those MnS services producing the data, which can be time and resource consuming process.

 For this mechanism to work MnS producers as entities producing data, need to register what data they can produce by adding a corresponding record in the 3GPP management system.
+The MnS consumer needs to discover or retrieve what management data (represented by management data name) or what type of management data (represented by management data category) can be produced by MnS producer.
+In addition, the MnS consumer needs to know what reporting methods are supported for the specified management data.

 NOTE: The term "management data produced by 3GPP management system" relates to